-Incidentally, the same goes for those who sleep too much.
+The study tracked the sleep habits of 300 female college students, and researchers found that those who slept less than 6.5 hours per night were likely to have higher body fat, particularly around the middle.
+Oddly enough, the same goes for those who sleep too much.
 Study participants sleeping more than 8.5 hours per night also showed higher rates of body fat.
-But those who slept in the range of 8 hours every night, who woke up close to the same time every day and who enjoy high quality sleep with little variance in length were likelier to possess the lowest levels of body fat.
+But those who got an ideal range of 7 to 8 hours every night, and woke up close to the same time every day possessed the lowest levels of body fat.

-According to Health Day, one possible explanation for this correlation is the fact that those who engage in healthier diet and regular exercise are also likelier to enjoy more regular and uninterrupted sleep.
-Still, researchers also concede that better sleep may indeed lead to some advantages in body composition.
-This is because inadequate sleep can throw your appetite-regulating hormones out of whack, causing food cravings and decreased metabolic efficiency.
+One possible explanation for this correlation between sleep and weight loss is the fact that those who are more regimented about their sleep routine can also be regimented about their diet and exercise routines.
+Another explanation is biological; inadequate sleep can throw your appetite-regulating hormones out of whack, causing food cravings and decreased metabolic efficiency.

-That said, the study would come on the heels of several research investigations suggesting a connection between how well you sleep and how much you weigh.
-For instance, a study published in a 2012 issue of the Obesity Journal revealed that among women ages 35-55 engaged in weight loss programs, those getting sufficient high-quality sleep increased their chances of weight loss by 33%.
+Although the Brigham Young study focused on a small sample of the relative population, another study published in a 2012 issue of the Obesity Journal revealed that among women between the ages 35 and 55 who were engaged in weight loss programs, those getting sufficient high-quality sleep increased their chances of weight loss by 33%.